maydaythecoder/numbers/README.md

    - Images should be grayscale digit images

 2. **What happens:**
-   - **First run:** The script will automatically download the MNIST dataset, train a new model (takes a few minutes), save it as `handwritten_digits.model.keras`, then process your images
+   - **First run:** The script will automatically download the MNIST dataset, train a new model (takes a few minutes), save it as `models/handwritten_digits.model.keras`, then process your images
    - **Subsequent runs:** The script will load the saved model and immediately process your images

 3. **Output:**